Finnoy Travel - Travel Stories and Reviews

 Rating

 We rate m/s Silja Symphony as a 4-star ferry, similar to our rating of m/s Silja Serenade.
 These ferries are nearly identical and provide the same level of service.
 Despite their age, they have been renovated multiple times and are still in good condition.
 They offer greater comfort compared even to newer ferries.
-Travelling aboard m/s Silja Symphony was a delightful experience which we can recommend to everyone.
+Travelling aboard m/s Silja Symphony was a delightful experience, and we can recommend it to everyone.

 Which Is the Best Ferry from Helsinki to Stockholm?

 Four ferries sail between Helsinki and Stockholm.
-M/s Silja Symphony and m/s Silja Serenade are operated by Tallink and the ferries are identical.
-M/s Viking Gabriella and m/s Viking Cinderella are operated by Viking Line and have different designs.
+Tallink operates m/s Silja Symphony and m/s Silja Serenade, and the ferries are identical. m/s Viking Gabriella and m/s Viking Cinderella are operated by Viking Line and have different designs.
 Despite being of similar age, the ferries offer distinct experiences.

 Cold lockers